jwds1978/jwds1978.github.io/_posts/2017-02-19-oxygen-sensor.md

 Lately, I've been noticing that my car is burning through upward of &frac14; tank per day.
 Significantly, more than usual.
 Somebody who was driving behind me the other day told me that they saw something dragging under my vehicle.

 Upon inspection, I come to realize that one of the oxygen sensors was dragging the ground.
 FFS!
 Given that, it's now damaged beyond simply returning it to where it lives.
 I will now need to buy a new damn unit.

 While I can more than likely get one from the scrap yard, I'll have to replace it now regardless.
+For the time being, I've simply zip-tied the damn thing up inside of the engine compartment.